Articles | Volume 37, issue 2

 Short summary

-We analyze the influences of sudden stratospheric warming (SSW) on diurnal/semidiurnal variations of ionosphere with the global total electron content (TEC) from 1998 to 2022.
+We analyse the influences of sudden stratospheric warming (SSW) on diurnal/semidiurnal variations of the ionosphere with the global total electron content (TEC) data from 1998 to 2022.
 We use machine learning (ML) to establish the TEC (ML-TEC) model related to the solar/geomagnetic activities and seasonal change from the TEC data.
-Subtracting the ML-TEC from the observed TEC, we find a globally SSW-induced enhancement in diurnal/semidiurnal TEC variations.
+Subtracting the ML-TEC from the observed TEC, we find a global SSW-induced enhancement in diurnal/semidiurnal TEC variations.

 Huixin Liu